MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 This section describes how to use the data model to query time travel traces.
 This can be a powerful tool to answer ask questions like these about the code that is captured in a a time travel trace.

 - What exceptions are in the trace?
+- At what point in time in the trace did a specific code module load?
+- When where threads created/terminated in the trace?
 - What thread spent the most time running?
-- At what point in time in the trace did a specific code module load?

 - ???
 TBD - need more here...